CANopen Master Protocol Stack

 ComTmrCalcTicks()

-The function calculates the time (in microseconds) based on the given number of timer ticks and the constant value COM_TIMER_PERIOD.
+The function calculates the time (in microseconds) based on the given number of timer ticks and the currently configured timer period (see ComTmrGetPeriod()).

 ◆ ComTmrSetPeriod()